📋 Understanding Property Tax Relief for Homeowners

 In 2025, several states have introduced or updated property tax relief forms to streamline applications.
 For example:

-- Federal Guidance: IRS Publication 530 provides details on deducting property taxes on your federal return, which can complement state relief.
+- Federal Guidance: IRS resources provide details on deducting property taxes on your federal return, which can complement state relief.

 To apply: